outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

 ## Concept Queries

+  I. Match problem & solution using definition & standardization

     - get a problem, standardize & define it:
       problem: "funds cannot always be verified to exist with existing currencies"
       standardize:
         "there is no way to check prior transaction info to determine funds availability" "transaction info exists in isolation of other transaction info"

     - define solution requirements:
       "must be usable by any trader",
       "transactions must be verified",
       "must be relatively quick to enable normal transactions"
       + standard currency definition attributes

     - reduce problem into necessary solution boundary:
         "transaction info exists in isolation of other transaction info" "group transaction info" (transaction log)

     - apply solution requirements to solution boundary to check if its sufficient:

       apply(requirements, "group transaction info") =>
         still has problem "transactions are still isolated from previous transactions so previous transactions can be faked to give illusion of funds"

     - iterate same process, with new problem "previous transactions can still be faked"

     - standardize:
       "previous transactions are editable"

     - reduce problem into necessary solution boundary:

       "make previous transactions not-editable"

     - apply solution requirements to solution boundary to check if its sufficient:

       apply(requirements, "make previous transactions not-editable") =>
         still has problem "cannot check that each transaction is based on a non-edited transaction history"

     - iterate same process, with new problem "cant verify each transaction's transaction history"

     - standardize: "make sure each transaction is using correct transaction history"

     - reduce problem into solution boundary:

       "make sure each transaction is using correct transaction history" => "give software doing each transaction access to correct transaction history"

     - apply solution requirements to check if its sufficient:

       apply(requirements, "give software doing each transaction access to correct transaction history") => still has problem "transaction software might not have access to correct transaction history"

     - iterate with new problem "transaction software might not have access to correct transaction history"

     - standardize: "access to transaction history is not guaranteed"

     - reduce problem to solution boundary:

       "include transaction history in each transaction process"

     - apply requirements & check if its sufficient: apply(requirements, "include transaction history in each transaction process") => still has problem: "if software process cant fetch transaction history, the transaction is not verifiable"

     - iterate with new problem "software process needs guaranteed access to transaction history"

     - standardize: "transaction history needs to be an input to the software process" (do_transaction() function)

     - reduce problem into solution boundary:

       "transaction history needs to be an input to the software process" => "transaction history is a parameter to do_transaction() function"

     - apply requirements & check if sufficient: apply(requirements, "transaction history is a parameter to do_transaction() function") =>

       still has problem: "if param is not populated, transaction cannot be done"

     - iterate with new problem "tx history param is not guaranteed to be populated"

     - standardize "make sure tx history is guaranteed to be populated"

     - reduce to solution boundary:

       "make sure tx history is guaranteed to be populated" => "add tx history further up causal chain so its embedded in guaranteed input to do_transaction(), like the transaction itself"

     - apply & check if sufficient:

       apply(requirements, "add tx history further up causal chain so its embedded in guaranteed input to do_transaction(), like the transaction itself") => solved

-  - further requirements can be added to the solution with the same procedure
+    - further requirements can be added to the solution with the same procedure (hash to make the tx log shorter, etc)

+  II.
+Conceptual Query

+    - get a conceptual combination with a query of problem space & find an abstract structure that fits this combination, then find a specific structure that fits the combination

+    - example:

+        Input concepts:
+        - uniqueness, randomness, symmetry

+        Concept Intents:
+          - verification (uniqueness, randomness, symmetry)
+          - distribution (symmetry)

+        Output concept-structure matches:
+        - uniqueness: tx log should have a unique hash
+        - randomness: any node can verify, equally likely to be able to verify, have same resources such as tx log & software
+        - symmetry:
+          - tx log should match the claim of each transaction
+          - ledger has embedded concept of balance in asset trade amounts & assets
+          - matching of information supply & demand (allocate tx history to tx metadata, where it has most value)